LightSys/midwife-EMR/README.md

 ## Features

 - New patient setup
-- Prenatal history (to be completed)
+- Prenatal history
-- Prenatal questionnaire (to be completed)
+- Prenatal questionnaire
-- Prenatal examinations (to be completed)
+- Prenatal examinations
-  - Lab results
+  - Lab results (to be completed)
-  - Vaccinations
+  - Vaccinations (to be completed)
   - Prenatal measurements/notes
 - Search
   - exact and wildcard